Unifi Network - Setup VLANs including IoT and access to Pi-hole

 - PoE: Personally, I turn off PoE if the device does not need power

-Repeat this for all ports for which it is necessary to change the port profile.
+Repeat this for all ports for which it is necessary to change the port settings.

 - Go to